 Consider tax aspects

 Don’t forget that selecting a certain business structure will have different tax implications.
-Your decision will affect the tax you and your business pay and impact on potential tax reliefs and grants.
+Your decision will affect the tax you and your business pay and impact potential tax reliefs and grants.
 You may find it advantageous - and cost-effective in the long run - to obtain advice from an accountant or professional tax advisor.

 For more information, read Choosing your business structure.